2024FALL-SWPP/team-project-for-2024-fall-swpp-team-14/.github/pull_request_template.md

 ---
 ## Reviewer Checklist
-- [ ] Code is written in clean, maintainable, and idiomatic form.
+- [ ] Code is written in clean and maintainable form.
-- [ ] Automated test coverage is adequate.
-- [ ] All existing tests pass.
+- [ ] All existing tests pass of previous features.
-- [ ] Manual testing has been performed to ensure the PR works as expected. ] Code review comments have been addressed or clarified.
+- [ ] Manual testing of each backlog has been performed to ensure the PR works as expected.
+- [ ] Code review comments have been addressed or clarified.
+---

 ## Additional Comments
 Add any other comments or information that might be useful for the review process.